2026 Castafari Offshore Fishing Seminar Schedule

 - Capt.
 Tommy Howd

 Learn how to prepare, stitch, and present natural squid baits for both day and night time applications when targeting broadbill swordfish and tuna.
-These baits will also work on white marlin. - 3:00pm - 4:00pm Advanced Baitrigging NEW 2025
+These baits will also work on white marlin. - 3:00pm - 4:00pm "Prep A Proper Bait Tray" How To Prep & Store Your Ballyhoo

 -